A Futile and Stupid Gesture (film): Plot

-The film's timeline stretches from 1964 to 1980.
-The film opens with Douglas Kenney and his classmate Henry Beard celebrating the release of their book, Bored of the Rings, with the Harvard Lampoon staff.
+The film's timeline stretches from 1964 to 1980 and opens with Douglas Kenney and his classmate Henry Beard celebrating the release of their book, Bored of the Rings, with the Harvard Lampoon staff.

-They graduate from Harvard and Kenney convinces Beard not to go to law school but instead publish a monthly magazine: the National Lampoon.
+Graduating from Harvard, Kenney convinces Beard not to go to law school but instead publish a monthly magazine: the National Lampoon.
 Though Kenney is the magazine's main creative voice, there would be no magazine without the guidance of Beard.
 Kenney becomes the comedy writer and Beard the business manager, while the magazine also has a thriving art department.

 They get financing from Matty Simmons.
 All of the writers work hard to be funny and meet deadlines.
 Work is a party atmosphere and illicit drug use is prevalent.
-The magazine is not initially a success until lawsuits are threatened by Disney, Volkswagen, Mormons, and many other established names.
+The magazine is not initially a success, until lawsuits are threatened by Disney, Volkswagen, Mormons, and many other established names.
 The comedy world is changed, and the magazine pushes the acceptance of satire and parody with each edition.

 Kenney, due to burnout, suddenly leaves for nine months with a one-line note to Beard.
 The magazine stays successful under Beard.
-After five years Simmons agrees to a buyout and they each collect $3.5 million, a request demanded by Beard and Kenney.
+After five years Simmons agrees to a buyout and they each collect $3.5 million, a request demanded by Beard and Kenney from the start.
 Beard, being unhappy and greatly stressed, takes his check and immediately exits the magazine.

 National Lampoon expands to an hour radio show attracting more great comedians like Chevy Chase, Bill Murray, and Gilda Radner.
-But Lorne Michaels buys them all out and signs them over to Saturday Night Live.
+But Lorne Michaels buys them all out by signing them over to Saturday Night Live.
 Special editions of the magazine are published such as one mocking high school yearbooks.

 Kenney then moves to movies and writes Animal House in 1978.
 With the success of the film, cocaine takes over Kenney's life.
 As disputes with studio executives continue, Kenney writes Caddyshack.
 Not liking his work, he embarrasses himself being drunk and high at a press conference for the film.

-Kenney, Beard and Chris Hoffman all sell the National Lampoon to 21st Century Communications.
+Kenney, Beard, and Chris Hoffman all sell National Lampoon to Simmons' Twenty First Century Communications.
 Kenney's cocaine addiction takes over.
-Chevy Chase takes Kenney to Hawaii to beat the cocaine but cocaine wins instead.
-In 1980, at age 33, Kenney's body is found at the bottom of a Hawaiian cliff (with his glasses and shoes neatly stacked at the top edge).
+Chevy Chase takes Kenney to Hawai‘i to try to help him kick his addiction, but he relapses.

+In 1980, at age 33, Kenney's body is found at the bottom of a Hawai‘i cliff (with his glasses and shoes neatly stacked at the top edge).
 As he has narrated his life's story through the movie, Kenney is displeased to see everyone sad at his funeral.
 The movie ends with Beard starting a food fight at the wake (just like at the Harvard Lampoon years ago).